To Diversity the Financial Industry, Break the Wheel: Broadsheet

 ALSO IN THE HEADLINES

 • Tariffs’ target.
 President Trump’s tariffs on apparel from China would hurt women more than men, J.C.
 Penney and its CEO Jill Soltau argued in a letter to the Office of the U.S. Trade Representative.
 The retailer examined the tariffs’ effects on its prices, and increased prices’ effects on its core customers: middle-class working women.
+Bloomberg

 • VR struggles to get real.
 For Fortune‘s July cover story, Aric Jenkins examines the rise and fall of virtual reality, from the next hottest thing to another cool technology that has so far failed to catch on in everyday life.
 Verizon VP of global learning Lou Tedrick describes how the company used VR to train employees how to react during an armed robbery.
 Yelena Rachitsky, who was a Facebook executive producer with the VR studio it shuttered, weighs in on the tech giant’s efforts.
+Fortune

 • The other tech enforcer.
 Big tech is wary of Margrethe Vestager, the European commissioner for competition known for doling out fines.
 But another figure in Europe’s regulation of tech is Helen Dixon, Ireland’s data protection commissioner.
 Ireland is at the forefront of taking on Facebook and others over data privacy.
+CNBC

 • Not-so-soft skills.
 For Fortune, New York City First Lady Chirlane McCray and Mayor Bill DeBlasio write about introducing social-emotional learning in the city’s classrooms.
 Managing emotions and resolving conflicts are “hard skills.”
 “And just like reading and math, they should be taught, practiced, and strengthened,” the pair says.
+Fortune

 MOVERS AND SHAKERS: L’Oreal SA promoted Delphine Viguier-Hovasse to head of L’Oreal Paris, the first woman in the top job at the world’s biggest beauty brand.
 People magazine hires Glamour executive editor Wendy Naugle as deputy editor.
 Angelina Jolie joins Time magazine as a contributing editor, writing monthly about human rights.
 BMO appointed Shannon Kennedy to run BMO Family Office.
 The National Safety Council hired Lockheed Martin’s Lorraine M. Martin as president and CEO.
 Sweaty Betty named Julia Strauss CEO.
 Tapestry, the parent company to Coach, Kate Spade, and Stuart Weitzman, named Abercrombie & Fitch’s Joanne C. Crevoiserat CFO, as former CFO Andrea Shaw Resnick becomes global head of investor relations and corporate communications.